jventura1738/jventura1738/README.md

 ✨ <code> *Welcome to my GitHub page!* </code> ✨

-(Working on YouTube and Music for winter break)
+(Working on YouTube, Research, and Music for winter break)

 ### Currently enrolled in:
 - MATH472: Numerical Linear Algebra.